AaronGullickson/lab_project/README.md

 Note that all of the IPUMS variables are coded as numeric values.
 You need to use the codebook to see which categories these numbers correspond to in cases of categorical variables.
 There is no need to recode them as factors for this assignment as we will create our own categorical variables in the next assignment.

 Be sure that all of your variables have good variable names.
 Furthermore, to shrink our dataset a little bit, I would like you to subset it so that only cases with a valid MET2013 and SEI (i.e. non-zero value) are kept.
-Once you are satisfied with your dataset, save it to the `output` directory as a CSV file with the name `ipums_data.csv`.

 #### Reading in the Tract Data